 Step 2: Lay out 10 boxes/containers in the play area; 5 on one side (side A) and 5 on the opposite side (side B).
 Label side A’s boxes/containers with the Old Testament (OT) divisions: Law, History, Poetry, Major Prophets & Minor Prophets.
 Label side B’s boxes/container with the New Testament (NT) divisions: Gospels, Church History, Pauline Epistles, General Epistles & Prophecies.
 Each box/container should be labeled with only 1 division.

 Step 3: Label the 2 remaining boxes by naming one OT and the other NT.
 Place all the OT cards or tennis balls in the box/container labeled OT and place the rest in the box/container labeled NT.
-Create 2 teams 5 or less people per team.
+Create 2 teams 5 or fewer people per team.
 Give one team the box/container that’s labeled OT and give the other team the NT box/container.

-Step 4: Set the timer for 5-10 minutes (considering the age of the children), At the “go” signal, teams will race the clock to be the first to sort their cards or tennis balls into the correct 5 box/containers.
+Step 4: Set the timer for 5-10 minutes (considering the age of the children), At the “go” signal, teams will race the clock to be the first to sort their cards or tennis balls into the correct 5 boxes/containers.
 One team will be working to sort OT books (team A) and the other team NT books (team B).
 Play some motivating music while the teams are working as it really enhances the mood.

 Step 5: When time is up, stop the music and ask the teams to stop working.
 Evaluate each of team A’s boxes/containers and get the total number of books sorted correctly then do the same for team B (place the cards or tennis balls back into the OT or NT box/container after evaluating each division box to keep things sorted).